grodextt/GrodexTantrums/README.md

-# MangaZ V1 - Professional Manga & Scanlation Platform 📚
+# GrodexTT - Professional Manga & Scanlation Platform 📚

 MangaZ is a next-generation, high-performance manga reading and scanlation management platform.
 Designed with a "Premium-First" philosophy, it combines a sleek, distraction-free reader with a robust monetization engine and an enterprise-grade admin dashboard.